 Page Load Speed and Customer Experience

 Website performance affects both the practical and emotional aspects of the customer experience.
 When customers have to wait for product images to load or transactions that take too long, their frustrations grow exponentially—and their experience suffers.
-Performance studies estimate that for every 1 second it takes for your ecommerce site to load, your conversion rate drops 7%.
+Performance studies estimate that for every one second it takes for your ecommerce site to load, your conversion rate drops 7%.

 Use a site speed tester like GTMetrix to get a performance benchmark.
 Then use the GTMetrix report to identify ways to improve your page load speed times.
 Also, consider whether your current website hosting is optimized for ecommerce.
 For example, some WordPress hosts are built for blogs, not image-heavy, high-traffic online stores.